 Passive RFID tag does not have a power of its own.
 It "wakes up" only when it appears in the RFID reader working range (around 60 feet maximum)

 and sends a signal containing encoded information.
-The reader receives and decodes information, and sends it to the back-end software for processing.
+The RFID reader receives and decodes information, and sends it to the back-end asset management software for processing.

 Active RFID tag has its own battery, and can continuously broadcast its own signal.
 It also has a much broader (up to a mile) working range.

-connection, such as Wi-Fi or bluetooth), existence of a screen for data review and input and price.
+connection, such as Wi-Fi or bluetooth), existence of a screen for the data entry and access, and price.

-At this time, smartphones cannot serve as RFID readers by themselves, however you can purchase RFID reader that connects to a smartphone or tablet.
+At this time, smartphones cannot be used as RFID readers, but you can purchase an RFID reader that connects to a smartphone or tablet.

 - RFID Reader Style